sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 1. In the **Permissions** pane that appears, select **Advanced permissions settings**, which opens a new **Permissions: IT Services** tab in your Edge browser.

+	**Note:** If Advanced permission settings is not displayed in the Permission pane, Try to delete the IT Service site in the Sharepoint admin center and Repeat the task 1 steps again.

 	![](Images/image148.png)

 1. In the ribbon that appears at the top of the screen, two tabs are available - a **BROWSE** tab and a **PERMISSIONS** tab, the latter of which is displayed by default.<br><br> ![](Images/image149.png) <br/>